wp-plugins/custom-content-shortcode/readme.txt

 Notice that inside a query loop, the *content* shortcode does not need *type* and *name* parameters, because it is targeting the current post in the loop.

-*Display fields from all posts of a custom post type by category*
+*Display fields from all posts of a custom post type, filtered by category*

 	[loop type="apartment" category="suite"]
 	  Apartment: [content field="title"]